Rhosgoch Rangers F.C.: History

-In 2010 they joined the newly formed Mid Wales Football League Division Two and in 2013–14 they won the league title, and were promoted to Division One.
+In 2010 they joined the newly formed Mid Wales Football League Division Two and came second in their first season.
+In 2013–14 they won the league title, and were promoted to Division One.
 They lasted just one season in Division One, finishing 6th, and folded before the 2015–16 season.
+The club had been unique in that it had no chairman or committee, spokesman Adam Jones described the club as "just a group of 15 friends wanting to play football".

 They competed in the 2011–12 Welsh Cup, where they reached the first round, losing to Merthyr Saints.